malandstromlab/Biomarkers/README.md

 See the preprint [here](https://doi.org/10.1101/2025.02.07.636864)

+## The dependencies
+- R and RStudio (see the script for exact packages needed)
+- Python (if you want to plot some more figures)

+## The data
+Retrieve data from the paper when published.
+It containes blood plasma protein levels, detected via an Olink panel.

-The scripts for the biomarker analysis of the paper:
+## The scripts

-R-script: Run the full analysis and plot figure panels
+- R-script: Run the full analysis and plot figures.

-Python-script: Generate data for box-plot figures of the biomarker levels
+- Python-script: Generate the data files to create box-plots of the biomarker levels in patients vs healthy controls.